Qi-Le1/Probe_Pruning/README.md

 - See localtunedllmrequirements.txt for running LLM-Pruner and LoRA-Prune tuned models

+- C4 calibration dataset can be found at [here](https://drive.google.com/drive/folders/1OT4TBYDfAz4SNUFrXLJl04SRHNX9nGDj?usp=sharing).
+Please download and place it under data/c4.

 ## Instruction

 - Global hyperparameters are configured in config.yml

 - Hyperparameters can be found at hyper.py in modules

-- C4 calibratio dataset can be found at [here](https://drive.google.com/drive/folders/1OT4TBYDfAz4SNUFrXLJl04SRHNX9nGDj?usp=sharing)

 - Code for tuning model using LLM-Pruner and LoRA-Prune is available [here]() and tuned models are available [here]()